jito-foundation/ncn-template/simulation-test-detailed-guide.md

 let ncn = test_ncn.ncn_root.ncn_pubkey;
 ```

+This code:
 - Creates a new NCN (Network Control Node)
 - Stores the NCN public key for later use
-- In order to understand this better, refeer to the section `Detailed Function Explanations` and see the first 4 function
+- For a detailed explanation of this process, refer to the "Detailed Function Explanations" section

 ### Operator and Vault Setup

-before starting anything, you will need to register any operators and vaults you want to use, and handshake them with the NCN, in addition to that you will need to handshake the vaults with the operators that they will delegate to.
+Before starting the voting process, the following steps are required:
+1. Register operators and vaults
+2. Establish handshakes between the NCN and operators
+3. Establish handshakes between vaults and their delegated operators

 ```rust
 // Add operators